Archytas: Works

 Archytas is said to be the first ancient Greek to have spoken of the sciences of arithmetic (logistic), geometry, astronomy, and harmonics as kin, which later became the medieval quadrivium.
 He is thought to have written a great number of works in the sciences, but only four fragments are generally believed to be authentic.

 According to Eutocius, Archytas was the first to solve the problem of doubling the cube (the so-called Delian problem) with an ingenious geometric construction.
 Before this, Hippocrates of Chios had reduced this problem to the finding of two mean proportionals, equivalent to the extraction of cube roots.
 Archytas' demonstration uses lines generated by moving figures to construct the two proportionals between magnitudes and was, according to Diogenes Laërtius, the first in which mechanical motions entered geometry.
 (Note: Plato blamed Archytas for his contamination of geometry with mechanics:

 And therefore Plato himself dislikes Eudoxus, Archytas, and Menaechmus for endeavoring to bring down the doubling the cube to mechanical operations; for by this means all that was good in geometry would be lost and corrupted, it falling back again to sensible things, and not rising upward and considering immaterial and immortal images, in which God being versed is always God.)
 The topic of proportions, which Archytas seems to have worked on extensively, is treated in Euclid's Elements, where the construction for two proportional means can also be found.

 Archytas named the harmonic mean, important much later in projective geometry and number theory, though he did not discover it.
-He proved that supernummerary ratios (Note: Supernummerary ratios are integer ratios of the form n + 1/n, where n is some natural number; they are the "atoms" of mathematical theories of musical scales and tuning, and were extensively used by musicologists of the Greek classical period, of which Archytas was one among several.
-Examples of supernummerary ratios seen frequently in musical analysis of intonation even to the present day are 81/80, 25/24, 16/15, 10/9, 9/8, 6/5, 5/4, 4/3, 3/2, and 2/1.) cannot be divided by a mean proportional – an important result in ancient harmonics.
+He proved that superparticular ratios (Note: Superparticular ratios are integer ratios of the form n + 1/n, where n is some natural number; they are the "atoms" of mathematical theories of musical scales and tuning, and were extensively used by musicologists of the Greek classical period, of which Archytas was one among several.
+Examples of superparticular ratios seen frequently in musical analysis of intonation even to the present day are 81/80, 25/24, 16/15, 10/9, 9/8, 6/5, 5/4, 4/3, 3/2, and 2/1.) cannot be divided by a mean proportional – an important result in ancient harmonics.
 Ptolemy considered Archytas the most sophisticated Pythagorean music theorist, and scholars believe Archytas gave a mathematical account of the musical scales used by practicing musicians of his day.